 What does gauss measure?

-In measurement terms, gauss, abbreviated as G or Gs, is the cgs unit of measurement of a magnetic field B, which is also known as the “magnetic flux density” or the “magnetic induction”.
+In measurement terms, gauss, abbreviated as G or Gs, is the cgs unit of measurement of a magnetic field B, also known as the “magnetic flux density” or the “magnetic induction”.
 One gauss is defined as one maxwell per square centimeter.
 The cgs system has been augmented by the SI system, which uses the tesla (T) as the unit for B. One Tesla = 10,000 gauss!

 Okay, back to Earth.
 Since the earth’s magnetic field is about 0.5 gauss, and the pizza-shaped refrigerator magnet you got from your local pizzeria is 10 gauss, one could mistakenly conclude that the magnet from Al’s Pizza is more powerful than the one around the planet.
 That would be a frightening thought.
 The magnetic field can reach everywhere in a space, but its strength is reduced as distance increases.
-That is why air shipment regulates a certain gauss value at a distance of 15 feet.
-Usually the gauss level is very small at this distance and can only be measured with a very accurate and sensitive gauss meter.
+That is why air shipment regulates a maximum gauss value at a distance of 15 feet.
+Usually, the gauss level is very small at this distance and can only be measured with a very accurate and sensitive gauss meter.

 Magnetic field calculator

-A calculation may be helpful in estimating field strength at a distance, but it wouldn’t take shielding / packaging into consideration.
+A calculation may help estimate field strength at a distance, but it wouldn’t take shielding/packaging into consideration.
 Working out the calculation by hand can be a long and difficult process.
 Fortunately, Adams offers a shortcut – a free Magnetic Field Calculator that measures both gauss level and pull force.
 Our calculations are based on the size and material type for an individual magnet.

 Questions?
 Contact us!